 RH Bophelo will use borrowings to fund acquisitions on a case by case basis, and only where it is satisfied that the overall yield from a particular prospective acquisition is or will be greater than the cost of the borrowing required for that particular acquisition, or when the leveraging produces enhanced returns.

-RH Managers and RH Bophelo have already been able to secure a R200 million debt facility with Old Mutual, of which facility will become immediately available on Listing and which will be utilised in pursuit of the acquisition of Viable Assets.
+RH Managers and RH Bophelo have already been able to secure a R200 million debt facility with Old Mutual, the facility will become immediately available on listing and it will be utilised in pursuit of the acquisition of viable assets.